jack-sm/srv-salt/doc/build.md

 the Cons3rt application.

 ## Build the Salt Master
-The Salt Master consists of two parts: A vm in AWS, and a bootstrap script to configure it.
+The Salt Master consists of two parts:

+- A vm in AWS
+- a bootstrap script to configure it.

 ### Salt Master vm Details
 In Govcloud, the Salt Master uses the following image ID and size: